 Keep burning candles away from any drafts, open doors or ceiling fans as this can lead to uneven burning and flame flare-ups.

-Stop using the candle when it reaches 1cm of wax at the bottom.
+Stop using the candle when only 1cm of wax remains at the bottom.
 Otherwise the jar can overheat and crack.

 The candle jars and lid can be reused and make great containers for jewellery or bits and pieces.
 Gently scrape the leftover wax out.
 The wick tab can be removed by soaking in white spirits for a day or so or gently removing with a wooden stick.